-The Disadvantages of Working at Home
+Disadvantages of Working From Home

 After all, compared to the standard office, a home office is an oasis, and who wouldn’t get more done if they didn’t have to work surrounded by noise and constant interruption, and have to waste time attending useless meetings?

 The good news is that the number of meetings a person who works at home has to attend goes way down.
-The bad news is that there are still plenty of distractions and time wasters to contend with when you work at home.
+The bad news is that there are still plenty of distractions and time-wasters to contend with when you work at home.

 Difficulty concentrating on work issues was the second biggest problem, reported by 45% of those surveyed.
 Concentration killers include everything from noise from family or neighborhood activities to just observing that beautiful view of your backyard from your home office window.

-When you work at home, you have to motivate and organize yourself.
+Another disadvantage of working from home is that you have to motivate and organize yourself.
 No one’s going to pop by your home office and tell you to get on with things.
 And unless you’re really skilled at staying on task, you may find yourself succumbing to temptation more easily when you work at home.
 Think about it.
 What’s more appealing, making yet another sales call or playing with your child?

 Business Phone Interruptions

-Children, family and pets disturbing work telephone calls was reported by 40% of respondents.
+Children, family, and pets disturbing work telephone calls were reported by 40% of respondents.
 Almost everyone who has spent substantial time working from home has experienced this issue.
 There is nothing like stepping on the cat's tail while on a conference call or having your three-year-old let out a bloodcurdling shriek while you are on the phone explaining to your boss how productive your day has been.

 Lack of Office Equipment

 Following the basics of good small or home office design will alleviate many of these problems.
 But if your home has poor sound insulation or your home office cannot be isolated from sources of noise (such as being on another floor of the house) this will be an ongoing issue unless you can negotiate with your family about having some or all of these activities take place outside your working hours.

 Access to Documents

-For electronic documents it will be necessary to investigate ways of accessing documents safely over the internet, such as a Virtual Private Networks (VPN) or secure cloud access.
+For electronic documents, it will be necessary to investigate ways of accessing documents safely over the internet, such as Virtual Private Networks (VPN) or secure cloud access.

-The results of the survey are self-evident: if you’re going to work at home, rather than just be at home, you need to create an environment that will allow you to operate in a business-like manner.
+The results of the survey are self-evident.
+If you’re going to work at home, rather than just be at home, you need to create an environment that will allow you to operate in a business-like manner.
 This includes having a properly equipped home office and organizing your work schedule in ways that will discourage others from interrupting you and keep you motivated when you're working at home.